What is Eurofish?

 It was originally launched in 1996 as the EASTFISH project of the Food and Agriculture Organization (FAO) of the United Nations.
 A Conference of Plenipotentiaries was held in Copenhagen, Denmark on 23 May 2000, when the Agreement on establishing the International Organisation for the Development of Fisheries in Eastern and Central Europe (EUROFISH) was adopted.

 In 2002 Eurofish was established as an internationsl organisation when five founding countries – Denmark, Albania, Latvia, Norway and Romania signed the Agreement or deposited an instrument of ratification or accession with the Depositary of the Agreement – Director-General of FAO.
 The Agreement was registered with the Secretariat of the United Nations on 15 May 2002.
 Click here to download the Establishment Agreement.

 In 2018 the name of the organisation was changed to the International Organisation for the Development of Fisheries and Aquaculture in Europe (EUROFISH) to more accurately reflect its activities and area of operation.

 The Eurofish headquarter is located in Copenhagen, following a host agreement with the Kingdom of Denmark.

 Eurofish is governed by a Council composed of all member countries.
 Each member country is represented by one delegate who may be assisted by technical experts.
 The Governing Council holds its regular sessions annually and elects its Chairperson for two consecutive sessions.
-Chairperson of the Governing Council for 2016 and 2017 is Albania, represented by Ms Lauresha Grezda, Director - European Integration & Projects Department (SPO), Ministry of Agriculture, Rural Development & Water Administration.
+Chairperson of the Governing Council for 2022 and 2023 is Estonia.